Organisation for Counter Terrorist Operations: Training

-The commandos are trained in handling sophisticated weapons such as Glock-19 pistols, Colt-9 mm SMGs, Franchi Spas 15 dual mode shotguns, sniper rifles, Taser guns and corner shot systems.
+The commandos are trained in handling sophisticated weapons such as Glock-19 pistols, Colt 9mm SMG, Franchi SPAS-15 dual mode shotguns, sniper rifles, taser guns and corner shot systems.

 On 16 November 2012, tenders were invited for the supply of a sample jet pack unit to the OCTOPUS.
 Plans have been made to acquire more jetpacks in the future.

 Organisation and role

 About 100 OCTOPUS personnel have been deployed at the Tirumala Venkateswara temple to oversee the temple security.